canmom/canmom.github.io/_posts/crit/2018-11-21-whats-wrong-is-this-world.md

   <img src="{{site.url}}/img/embed/2018-11-21-whats-wrong-is-this-world/img-02.png" alt="Kaneki, whose hair has now changed from black to wite, stands over the fallen Jason, supported by red extra limbs called kagune.
 He is saying 'You tried to eat me...'">
 </figure>

 The final episode mostly takes place in Kaneki’s head (c.f.
-NGE) where he gets lambasted by the ghoul whose organs were implanted in him (lol i still can’t get over that), and ends with him accepting his ghoul side, getting superpowered, and eating his torturer.
+NGE) where he gets lambasted by the ghoul whose organs were implanted in him (I still can’t get over that), and ends with him accepting his ghoul side, getting superpowered, and eating his torturer.
 At that point… it just stops abruptly.
 We don’t even see Kaneki meet back up with the rest of Antique.
 (I guess that’s all for the next season, but I’m going to write this post now while it’s fresh in my head)

-In terms of the level of violence, it’s reminiscent of _Baccano!_ (Speaking of which, what’s with that show?
+In terms of the level of violence, I’m reminded of <cite>Baccano!</cite>, though really you could pick just about any somewhat edgy seinen.
+(Speaking of which, what’s with <cite>Baccano!</cite>?
 Once you manage to tease apart its nonlinear presentation, the primary story entirely amounts to ‘a bunch of immortal people who like murder get on a train and murder each other’!)

 ## So what’s it saying with all this?

 That’s the question right?
 Yeah there’s a bunch of people killing each other, what’s it all for?

-To my mind the two most interesting bits of the story are the second arc, which is what made me inclined to compare it to _NieR_ (mostly thinking ‘this is trying to do what NieR did but not as good’), and the protagonist’s inner monologue in the final episode of the first season.
+To my mind the two most interesting bits of the story are the second arc, which is what made me inclined to compare it to <cite>NieR</cite> (mostly thinking ‘this is trying to do what NieR did but not as good’), and the protagonist’s inner monologue in the final episode of the first season.

 I’m pretty interested in the problem of trying to tell a story about a conflict that points to a potential end to the conflict that isn’t the annihilation of one side or the other.
 Given that one side is literally flesh-eating ghouls, the anime goes to surprising lengths to parallel the feelings and efforts of the CCG ‘doves’ and the ghouls, emphasising both the sadism of some of the doves but also their interrelationships and grief when one of them dies - and likewise presenting the ghouls as sympathetic characters, even the ones who do murder and eat people.